MA.1.M.1.1

 • Instruction includes noting that there is a larger number of centimeters for an object than when that object is measured by inches because an inch unit is longer than a centimeter unit (MTR.5.1).

-• Estimation of measurement focuses on inches as students may be more familiar with U.S. customary units, but instruction may also include centimeters (MTR.2.1).
+• Estimation of measurement focuses on inches as students may be more familiar with U.S. customary units (MTR.2.1).

 Common Misconceptions or Errors